Middle Fork Salmon River in Idaho

 Stretch: Shortly below Dagger Falls to Main Salmon confluence

-Difficulty: Class III at most flows, with two class IV drops (one on Main Salmon)
+Difficulty: Class III at most flows, with some class IV drops (one on Main Salmon)

 Distance: 100 miles (including 4 on the Main Salmon), 5 to 8 days